-- 1.1 This is the Clerks-Private Sector Award 20XX. - 1.2 This modern award commenced operation on 1 January 2010.
-The terms of the award have been varied since that date. - 1.3 A variation to this award made by the Fair Work Commission does not affect any right, privilege, obligation or liability acquired, accrued or incurred under this award.
+- 1.1 This is the Clerks-Private Sector Award 2020XX. - 1.2 This modern award commenced operation on 1 January 2010.
+The terms of the award have been varied since that date. - 1.3 A variation to this award made by the Fair Work Commission does not affect any right, privilege, obligation or liability acquired, accrued or incurred under this award as it existed prior to that variation.